-- The point and edge are valid striking surfaces of the sword over the entire target area
+- The point and edge are valid striking surfaces of the saber over the entire target area

-- Invalid target areas include the back of the head and spine
+- Invalid target areas include the groin, back of the head, throat, and spine

-- Striking with the guard of the sword is forbidden, including punching and “mortschlag” type techniques
+- Striking with the guard of the sword is forbidden

-- Fighters who lose their weapon for any reason before, during, or immediately after a strike are considered disarmed and do not score a point although fighters may discard their weapons when performing grappling techniques with no penalty
+- Fighters who lose their weapon for any reason before, during, or immediately after a strike are considered disarmed and do not score a point.

 - Fighters who fall to the ground repeatedly will be warned and then penalized as with other disallowed techniques.
 If the Director perceives that a fighter is falling to the ground to exploit the rule against hitting fallen opponents, he/she will be penalized immediately and may forfeit the match at the Director’s discretion.
 The opponent is “on the ground” when any part of his/her torso, hips, head, or shoulders touch the ground.

 - Intentionally striking a fallen or incapacitated opponent is forbidden.
 Opponents on the ground are already considered down and points will be awarded appropriately.

 - Throwing the saber, or other equipment is forbidden

 - Strikes to your opponent with anything except the saber blade are forbidden (punches, kicks, body strikes, elbows, knees, etc)